dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 There are a few predefined lifetimes for convenience and brevity below:

 - `$heap`: this is the lifetime of any value that exists on the heap.
-It is available in all scopes and method signatures.
+It is available in all contexts and method signatures.
 - `$local`: this is the lifetime of any value that exists on the method stack.
-It's effectively a name place holder for *current method*.
+It's effectively a name place holder for *function-member*.
 It is implicitly defined in methods and can appear in method signatures except for any output position.
 - `$ro`: name place holder for *return only*
-- `$cm`: name place holder for *calling method*
+- `$cm`: name place holder for *caller-context*

 There are a few predefined relationships between lifetimes: